erisdev/vkb/README.md

 I like to use my old MacBook to play music and watch LiveStream while I do other things on the new one.
 Now I don't have to lean over to interact with it.

 ## Hacking and snacking.
-I consider this trivial shit.
-It's public domain.
+~~I consider this trivial shit.
+It's public domain.~~ Nope fuck that.
+Everything is GNU Affero General Public License version 3.
+See [LICENSE](LICENSE).
 But feel free to send me yr sweet hax if you manage to improve on my undesign.